 Meat Boy may finally have some competition to deal with, now that many of gaming’s biggest icons are now in meat form.
 A Tumblr blog known as Epic Grinds will be providing your “holy sh*t, internet” moment this week, as the owner of this blog meatifies their favourite characters with perfect, artistic execution.

 Below you’ll catch edible renditions Mega Man, Sonic, Tails, Meowth, Link, Ganondorf, Olimar and more. purveyor of artistic objects created out of ground meat.
 The creator doesn’t stop at video game characters, however—there’s recognisable characters and objects from movies, anime, live-action series and real life, and you can catch them all on the Tumblr page.

 Why commit to a tattoo when you can have a fruit fill in for you?
 A banana won’t care, you know.
 A banana won’t regret it a decade later, or the next day after a nasty hangover.
 Because it’s a banana.
 So why not tat that sucker up with an adorable Pikachu?

 Japanese artist End Cape specializes in banana tattoos.
 The process is actually more time-consuming and difficult than you may think; he punctures small holes in the banana’s skin using a pin, causing the peel to “bruise” and change color.
-Thus, causing a black marks not unlike a real tattoo.
+Thus, causing black marks not unlike a real tattoo.
 Sometimes the process takes up to five hours or more depending on the image.
 The electrical mouse looks as though he couldn’t be happier on that ‘nana.
 Not only is it drawn incredibly well, but there are even cool shadow effects surrounding the image.
-End Cape of course has many more examples of his work on display over on his Facebook page.
+End Cape of course, has many more examples of his work on display over on his Facebook page.